splashkit/the-programmers-field-guide/src/content/docs/book/part-3-programs-as-concepts/2-abstraction/1-concepts/1-3-doing.md

     }

     /// <summary>
-    /// The print method outputs the Greeting's message to the Terminal.
+    /// The Greet method outputs the Greeting's message to the Terminal.
 This version accepts a
     /// name parameter that is used to customise the message output.
     /// </summary>
     /// <param name="name">the name of the person receiving the greeting</param>
-    public void Print(string name)
+    public void Greet(string name)
     {
         WriteLine($"Hello {name}! {_message}");
     }